rbergm/PostBOUND/README.md

     .build()
 )

-# (Step 3): we just compare against the native Postgres optimizer,
+# (Step 3): in this example we just compare against the native Postgres optimizer
-# which does not require any additional setup.
+# Therefore, we do not need to setup any additional optimizers.

 # Step 4: execute the workload.
-# We use the QueryPreparationService to prewarm the database buffer run all queries
+# We use the QueryPreparationService to prewarm the database buffer and run all
-# as EXPLAIN ANALYZE.
+# queries as EXPLAIN ANALYZE.
 query_prep = pb.experiments.QueryPreparationService(
     prewarm=True, analyze=True, preparatory_statements=["SET geqo TO off;"]
 )